Patrick Wolter

 Read moreMoira

-Moira joined MFT in October 2022 as a Lived Experience Practitioner with the GPiMHS in Banstead.
-In this role she will provide formalised peer support and practical assistance to people using the service in order for them to regain control over their lives and their own unique recovery journey.
+Moira joined MFT in October 2022 as a Lived Experience Practitioner with the GPimhs in Banstead.
+In this role, she provides formalised peer support and practical assistance to people using the service in order for them to regain control over their lives and their own unique recovery journey.

-She also worked as a Care Support Worker at the Department of Psychiatry, Epsom Hospital with Surrey and Borders NHS Foundation Trust.
+Moira worked as a Care Support Worker at the Department of Psychiatry, Epsom Hospital with Surrey and Borders NHS Foundation Trust (SABP).

-In her spare time Moira likes to travel and spend time with her family.
-She looks after her own wellbeing cooking, eating out, gardening, going to the gym and volunteering for the mental health charity Love Me Love My Mind, in Epsom.
+In her spare time, Moira likes to travel and spend time with her family.
+She looks after her own wellbeing by cooking, eating out, gardening, going to the gym and volunteering for the mental health charity Love Me Love My Mind, in Epsom.

 Nadia